MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/tutorial.md

 Run these queries by using Log Analytics in the Azure portal.
 Log Analytics is a tool you can use to write log queries.
 Use log data in Azure Monitor, and then evaluate log query results.
 If you aren't familiar with Log Analytics, complete the [Log Analytics tutorial](/azure/azure-monitor/log-query/log-analytics-tutorial).

+>[!NOTE]
-All queries in this tutorial use the [Log Analytics demo environment](https://ms.portal.azure.com/#blade/Microsoft_Azure_Monitoring_Logs/DemoLogsBlade).
-You can use your own environment, but you might not have some of the tables that are used here.
-Because the data in the demo environment isn't static, the results of your queries might vary slightly from the results shown here.
+> Because the data in the demo environment isn't static, the results of your queries might vary slightly from the results shown here.

+## Learn common operators

 ## Count rows